 - Size 12, Times New Roman font, 1-inch margins, double-spaced. - Page numbers are required: bottom center of each page.
-Print reports double-sided if possible. - Define each lab report section in bold (Introduction, etc.) with respective element names. - Use of SUBSCRIPTS and SUPERSCRIPTS is required. - Lab reports must have good spelling, sentence structure, etc. Do not use run-on sentences, fragments, or personal pronouns (I, we, me, etc.).
-PROOFREAD! - All parts of report must be typed (example/skeletal equations and calculations in the Results Section are an exception). - Keep entire tables on a single page.
-If you split a table, include column/row headings again.
+Print reports double-sided if possible. - Define each lab report section in bold (Introduction, etc.) with respective element names. - Use of typed SUBSCRIPTS and SUPERSCRIPTS is required.
+Example: H2O(I), Fe3+(aq) - Lab reports must have good spelling, sentence structure, etc. Do not use run-on sentences, fragments, or personal pronouns (I, we, me, you, etc.).
+PROOFREAD! - All parts of the lab report must be typed, including chemical equations and calculations. - Keep entire tables on a single page.
+If you split a table, include column/row headings again. - Print report double-sided!
+Ask us if you do not know how to do this.
+Save paper!